OnionBrowser/OnionBrowser/README.md

 #####Security and privacy-focused features implemented:

+- Per-host/domain security and privacy settings:

+  - Disables SSL 2 and SSL 3 by default with a configurable minimum TLS or SSL version to require from the host, such as TLS-only, or TLS 1.2-only.

+  - Configurable security policy:

+    - Open (default, normal browsing mode)

+    - No after-load connections (blocks XMLHTTPRequest/AJAX requests, WebSockets, and \<video\> and \<audio\> elements)

+    - Strict (blocks all of the above plus embedded fonts and Javascript)

+  - Blocks mixed-content requests (http elements on an https page) unless disabled (useful for RSS readers), shows broken padlock

+  - Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on local RFC3330 networks such as routers and other insecure devices

-- Defaults to only accepting cookies and local storage for the duration of the session (until the last tab accessing that data closes) with an editable whitelist of hosts from which non-session data will be preserved
+  - Defaults to only accepting cookies and local storage for the duration of the session (until the last tab accessing that data closes) but allows persistent storage from configured hosts

 - Auto-destroys non-whitelisted cookies and local storage (even within the same tab) that has not been accessed by any other tab within a configurable amount